 Where to stay in Hiroshima for the first time?
 The best areas to stay in Hiroshima for first-timers are Downtown Hiroshima, Hiroshima station, Peace Memorial Park, Miyajima island, Yokogawa, and Onomichi.

 These are popular and safe neighborhoods for tourists that offer a wide variety of attractions and amenities.
 In this post, we well look at the best places to stay in Hiroshima and Miyajima for tourists.

 Hiroshima attracts thousands of tourists each year to visit to learn about the tragic event of 1945, the devastation of the atomic bomb attack during World War II, excellent food and great day trips.
 Hiroshima Castle, Shukkeien Garden, and Peace Memorial Park are some of the best attractions in Hiroshima.

-Downtown is the best place to stay in Hiroshima for tourist, especially for first-timer because it is the most covenient location and it has a widest range of accommodation options for all budget travelers. if you stay here, you will be located in the middle of action, within walking distance to many tourist attractions, as well as many restaurants, bars, and shops.
+Downtown is the best area to stay in Hiroshima for first-timers because it is the most covenient location and it has the widest range of accommodation options for all budget travelers. if you stay here, you will be located in the middle of action, within walking distance to many tourist attractions, as well as many restaurants, bars, and shops.
 With it well-connected public transport system, it also offers easy access to many other places.